BrandonSeed/backend-project-nc-news/README.md

 Environments needed

-Environment files are not included in clone, therefor .env files must be set on cloning.
+Environment files are not included in clone, therefore .env files must be set on cloning.
-.env.test --> test environment
-.env.development --> dev environment
+The following must be in the files:
+.env.test:
+    PGDATABASE = nc_news_test
+.env.development:
+    PGDATABASE = nc_news

 ---